ZhaoxuanWu/zhaoxuanwu.github.io/_pages/about.md

 ---

 I am a Postdoctoral Associate at the Singapore-MIT Alliance for Research and Technology (SMART), a major research enterprise established by the Massachusetts Institute of Technology (MIT) in partnership with the National Research Foundation of Singapore (NRF).
+I am currently working with [Prof. Daniela Rus](https://danielarus.csail.mit.edu/){:target="_blank"} and [Assoc.
+Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"}.

 I received my Ph.D. in **Data Science** from the National University of Singapore (NUS), supervised by [Assoc.
 Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"} in 2024.
 I received my Bachelor of Science (Honors) in Data Science & Analytics and a minor in Computer Science from NUS in 2020.
 My Ph.D. was supported by the President's Graduate Fellowship jointly offered by the [NUS Graduate School Integrative Sciences and Engineering Programme](https://isep.nus.edu.sg/){:target="_blank"} (ISEP) and the